The Glory of Jasmine - Watercolour Online Live Workshop

 - Watercolour Paper

-In addition, roll of paper towels, white styrofoam or plastic plates, pencil and cups for water.
+In addition, roll of paper towels, tape, white styrofoam or plastic plates, pencil and cups for water.

 After your registration, you will receive an email, including details and the images of materials to get more ideas.